skip to main content

 • Applying only to the School of Medicine through the Texas Medical and Dental Schools Application Service (TMDSAS ) by August 1 of the year of application.

-• Submitting the COM's Secondary Application and all required supplemental information by August 1.
+• Submitting the School of Medicine's Secondary Application and all required supplemental information by September 1.

 • Attending only the Texas A&M School of Medicine if offered a place under EAP.
 If a student applies to other medical schools, the acceptance is rescinded and is responsible to repay cost of Kaplan MCAT Prep course.